 And beware, potential tax evaders: If you don't file a tax return for the year you received the credit, you no longer qualify for further ACA tax credits.

-For more information on the Affordable Care Act tax credit, take a look at the links on the next page.
+For more information on the Affordable Care Act tax credit, take a look at the links below.